jwallwork23/adapt_utils/test_cases/slotted_cylinder/README.md

 fluid: a Gaussian bell, a cone and a slotted cylinder.
 In this test case, we seek to advect the slotted cylinder conservatively and are not interested in the advection of the other bodies.

+A fixed mesh version of this test case was coded in Firedrake as [demo][1].

 ### Original problem

 * Unsteady advection diffusion